Architecture¶

 Library-First Design¶

-// redis-cloud crate
+// redis-cloud crate (from crates.io)

-let client = RedisCloudClient::new(api_key, secret_key);
+let client = CloudClient::builder()

-let subscriptions = client.subscriptions().list().await?;
+let subscriptions = client.subscription().list().await?;

-// redis-enterprise crate
+// redis-enterprise crate (from crates.io)

-let client = RedisEnterpriseClient::new(url, user, password);
+let client = EnterpriseClient::builder()

-let databases = client.databases().list().await?;
+let databases = client.database().list().await?;

 This enables: - Terraform providers - Backup tools - Migration scripts - Monitoring dashboards - Custom automation